bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

   }
   ```

+  If the credential helper exists with any exit code `!= 0`, or if its output
+  does not follow the protocol (e.g., is invalid JSON), Bazel will abort the
+  operation with an appropriate `FailureDetail` indicating the reason (i.e.,
-  Upon failure, the credential helper may provide a human-readable error
+  the build fails).
+A credential helper may provide a human-readable error
   message in its standard error that Bazel will print.

+  TODO(yannic): Specify the appropriate `FailureDetail`.
+Is there an existing
+  one we can use or do we need to define a new one?

 Whenever connecting to a remote server, Bazel will execute the credential helper
 to retrieve credentials.
 Since there are usually many connections to the same